BaroboRobotics/linkbotjs/doc/linkbot.js.md

 <a id=angSpeed></a>
 **angularSpeed**
-sets wheel speeds, in radians per second.
+sets wheel speeds, in degrees per second.
 This is treated as a magnitude.
 Only use positive values.
 Argument 1 corresponds to wheel 1, etc.

-    bot.angularSpeed(1, 2, 1);
+    bot.angularSpeed(10, 20, 10);

     /* bad: negative numbers */
-    /* bot.angularSpeed(-1, 1, 2) */
+    /* bot.angularSpeed(-10, 10, 20) */

 If you only pass one argument, LinkbotJS will use that speed for all the wheels.

-    /* same as bot.angularSpeed(1,1,1) */
+    /* same as bot.angularSpeed(10,10,10) */
-    bot.angularSpeed(1);
+    bot.angularSpeed(10);

 <a id=move></a>
 **move**
-runs the wheels the specified number of radians.
+runs the wheels the specified number of degrees.
 The speed they move at is controlled by <a href="#angSpeed">angularSpeed</a>.
 Positive values move the wheel clockwise.

-    bot.move(1, 0, -1);
+    bot.move(10, 0, -10);

 <a id=stop></a>
 **stop**